grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 At this, Percy lowered the lenses and looked at him.
 "You have another option you have been holding out on me Hemi?"

 "_Extremely_ unlikely to work --- and likely to get us killed.
 The magnetic warheads...
 I let a couple of crates slip off the palettes when they were being unloaded in Stilt City.
-So I have a few dozen mines still stashed down in our cargo hold."
+So I have a few dozen warheads still stashed down in our cargo hold."

-"You want to try to hit them with a mine?"
+"You want to try to hit them with one of those explosives?"

 "They are the only weapon we have."

 "In-fucking-deed.
-But how do you deliver a fucking mine to the sub?
+But how do you deliver a fucking warhead to the sub?
 They are just _part_ of a weapon, as Trinity mentioned a number of times.
 We can't just toss one over the water at them."

 "The part of my idea that might get us killed is that part --- I propose we use the _Gnat_."